vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/04_References_and_Index/27_Bibliography.md

 2005

-The Role of Caṇd

-. a in the Early History of the Pāśupata Cult and the Image
+The Role of Caṇḍa in the Early History of the Pāśupata Cult and the Image

 on the Mathurā Pillar dated Gupta Year 61. in: IIJ 48 \(2005\), 207–222.